Converting To Organic Farming

 Is there any government grant funding available for organic farming?

 Funding grants for organic conversion and maintenance are open at specific times during the year.
-Payment windows for England, Scotland and Wales are not currently open.
+Payment windows for England, Scotland, Northern Ireland and Wales are not currently open.
 Keep up to date with developments by checking our regularly updated financial information page.

 Why should I certify with the Soil Association?